Part ten of our series examines the new Xbox Game Pass service

 Xbox Game Pass Price & Saving You Cash

-Xbox Game Pass saves you cash by filling your library with notable titles that’ll distract you from new games.
-At least, that’s the idea.
-The more time that you spend in Xbox Game Pass titles, the less you’ll feel compelled to buy newer titles.
+It’s pretty easy to see the value in this subscription.
+The more time you spend on Xbox Game Pass titles, the less you’ll feel compelled to buy newer titles.
 The idea isn’t without merit.
-Millions realized they were paying way too much for cable television only after they found themselves watching more content on Netflix than streams from their cable provider.
+Millions realized they were paying way too much for cable television only after they found themselves watching more content on Netflix than on cable.

 The savings works the other way too; it can also save you from boredom when new releases are scarce and you’d rather not part with your funds to buy something you aren’t completely interested in.

 The Achievements that you earn and the progress you make within Xbox Game Pass titles stick with your account.
 That is, you can cancel Xbox Game Pass and continue where you left off.
-You’ll just need to purchase a digital or physical copy of the game because Game Pass titles stick around for as long as your subscription is current.
+You just need to purchase a digital or physical copy of the game because Game Pass titles only stick around for as long as your subscription is current or a game remains in the Game Pass library.
 You stop paying and they disappear.
-Other users on your Xbox One can play the games you download through Xbox Game Pass when you aren’t logged in.

-A lack of a subscription isn’t the only way that games will disappear from your library.
+Cancelling your subscription isn’t the only way that games will disappear from your library.
 Xbox Game Pass is managed like any other subscription service.
 Content deals allow Microsoft to make the games available.
-New deals add new games.
-Old deals can expire.
+New content deals add new games, and old deals can expire.

 The byproduct of this type of arrangement is there are always new games to experience.
-Of course, this also means that you stand a chance of losing access to your favorite Xbox Game Pass titles.
-Microsoft is promising access to more than 100 games in the service each month.
-It’s not saying how long it expects games to stick around.
+Of course, this also means that you stand a chance of losing access to your favorite Game Pass titles.
+Microsoft is promising access to more than 100 games in the service each month, but it’s not saying how long it expects games to stick around.

-Xbox Game Pass goes after used game buyers in another way too.
-Titles offered in the service get exclusively discounted.
+Xbox Game Pass goes after used game buyers in another big way too.
+Titles offered in the service get exclusively discounted by 20% if they weren’t released in the last 30 days.
 That discount could mean that it’s cheaper to purchase a title through Xbox Game Pass than it is to purchase a used copy from a retailer.
 It also means that subscribers have a backup option when a title leaves the service.
-You can buy it digitally and continue playing without fear of losing access.

-Add-ons, more commonly referred to as DLC, aren’t available for download through Xbox Game Pass but are included in the exclusive discounts.
+Add-ons aren’t available for download through Game Pass but are included in the exclusive discounts.
+You save 10% when you buy DLC for a game that’s in Xbox Game Pass.